Scomar82/7-Days-Modlets/README.md

     This files can be also downloaded.
   - Added new file "Scomar82_LSlotBorderColorRedKH96BB.zip" for **Khaine96BiggerBackpackMod**, who is required for this.

+**Scomar82_ChickenNest:**
+  - A craftable Chicken Nest, where you need to give food to it, then "a chicken" will produce some eggs and feathers.
+Works Serverside!
+  - Seeds Lvl 8 required for crafting

 Who likes it or who wants to support me, of course all voluntary and no must! -> [paypal.me](https://www.paypal.me/Enrico1982)